NetherByte233/NetherPerms/README.md

 ## Installation

 1. Place the plugin into your `plugins/` directory.
-2. Start the server; `groups/default.yml` will be created if needed.
-3. Configure groups, users, and tracks via commands.
+2. Configure groups, users, and tracks via commands.

-## Migration from Legacy Files

-- If `users.yml`/[groups.yml](cci:7://file:///c:/Users/Aankit_Dobriyal/Desktop/minecraft/Perms/NetherPerms/resources/groups.yml:0:0-0:0) already exist and no per-entity files exist, they will be read to populate in-memory data on first startup.
-- From then on, all writes go to per-entity files only.
-Legacy files are never recreated to avoid confusion.

 ## Troubleshooting